uselagoon/lagoon/cli/README.md

   io init --overwrite false         Prevent overwriting of existing config file
                                     (do not confirm with user).

-  io init --sitegroup my_sitegroup  Set sitegroup to "my_sitegroup" (do not
+  io init --project my_project      Set project to "my_project" (do not
                                     prompt the user).

-  io init -s my_sitegroup           Short form for setting sitegroup to
+  io init -s my_project             Short form for setting project to
-                                    "my_sitegroup" (do not prompt the user).
+                                    "my_project" (do not prompt the user).

-  io init --overwrite --sitegroup   Overwrite existing config files and set my_sitegroup                      sitegroup to "my_sitegroup" (do not confirm
+  io init --overwrite --project     Overwrite existing config files and set my_project                        project to "my_project" (do not confirm
                                     with or prompt the user).
 ```